 What is the treatment like?
 Treatment time is about an hour.
 Your underarms are numbed prior to treatment.
 Some people get swelling, soreness, tingling, or numbness in the treated area.
 These typically go away within a few weeks.
 Downtime is minimal.
 Most people return to normal activity the same day.
 Exercise can restart within a few days.

 How are the results?
 MiraDry has been used for over 55,000 treatments, so there is good reason to believe the procedure is safe.
 Studies have shown MiraDry is successful in reducing underarm sweat in over 90% of patients 12 months after treatment.
 The average sweat reduction was 82% and patient satisfaction was 90%.
 MiraDry also has an 89% “Worth It” rating on RealSelf.com based on 177 ratings over the last 2 years.
 There are risks associated with any treatment.
 Be sure to discuss any concerns you might have with your doctor.

-Botox can be injected under your arms to reduce sweating.
+Botox reduces sweating.
+It can be injected under your arms, into the palms of your hands, and the soles of your feet.
 In a clinical study of 322 patients with severe underarm sweating, 81% of the patients that had Botox injections got a 50% or more reduction in their sweating.
 50% of the patients got relief for at least 201 days.
 Some patients got relief for as long as a year.